Maricopa Unified School District Visa Sponsorship Jobs USA

 AN EQUAL OPPORTUNITY EMPLOYER

-The Maricopa Unified School District Does Not Discriminate On The Basis Of Race, Color, Religion, National Origin, Sex, Disability, Age Or Sexual Orientation In Admission And Access To Its Programs, Services, Activities, Or In Any Aspect Of Their Operations And Provides Equal Access To The Scouting America And Other Designated Youth Groups.
+The Maricopa Unified School District Does Not Discriminate On The Basis Of Race, Color, Religion, National Origin, Sex, Disability, Age Or Sexual Orientation In Admission And Access To Its Programs, Services, Activities, Or In Any Aspect Of Their Operations And Provides Equal Access To The Boy Scouts And Other Designated Youth Groups.
 The Maricopa Unified School District Also Does Not Discriminate In Its Hiring Or Employment Practices.
 The Following Employees Have Been Designated To Handle Inquiries Regarding The Nondiscrimination Policies

 Title IX Coordinator